This herbaceous ornamental species is unique for having an early bloom time, low profile, and single blossom per stem.

 Please note: If you are growing a native species, seeds will normally replicate the characteristics of the parent plant.
 However, if you harvest seeds from varieties that have been cross-bred, called hybrids, the seeds won’t replicate the parent plant, but will revert back to one of the crossed species.

-To successfully cultivate A. alpinus, choose a location that gets full sun.
+To successfully cultivate A. alpinus, choose a location that receives full sun.
 Poor to average soil is adequate, as this plant does not crave nutrients.

 The soil should drain well and have a pH of about 6.0 to 7.5.
 Asters don’t mind a little acidity.